-The HOBO® Micro Station is a four-sensor data logger designed for applications requiring multi-channel monitoring of microclimates in one or more locations.
-Part of the HOBO Weather Station family, the Micro Station uses a network of smart sensors for taking measurements.
+The HOBO® Weather Station is a data logger designed for multi-channel climate monitoring.
+The Weather Station represents the next generation of data logging because it uses a network of smart sensors for taking measurements.
 Key features of the smart sensors include:

 - Automatic detection.
 No extensive programming, wiring, or calibrating is required to set up sensors. - Easy expansion.
-Because the logger is not preconfigured, up to four sensors of any type or combination can be added simply by plugging them in before logging begins. - Digital network.
+Because the logger is not preconfigured, up to 15 sensor parameters of any type or combination can be added simply by plugging them in before logging begins. - Digital network.
 The connections between the smart sensors and the logger are digital, ensuring accurate, reliable data collection and storage.